 The GamePad is a game controller manufactured by Mad Catz.
 If your game doesn't run smoothly, crashes or glitches or there is a lag time with your controller, try updating the driver.
 Our archive contains recent Windows 11 and Windows 10 drivers that match this device.
 Older operating systems like Windows 8 are also supported.
-Matching drivers have an average rating of 4.5 out of 5 stars and have been downloaded over 180,598 times.
+Matching drivers have an average rating of 3.9 out of 5 stars and have been downloaded over 4,706 times.
 Find the best version below that matches your operating system.
-The DriverGuide download archive is scanned regularly using the latest anti-virus and anti-malware software.
+Safe and secure downloads are our guarantee.
+The DriverGuide download archive is scanned regularly using the latest anti-virus software.

 |Mad Catz GamePad Driver Update Utility||Install the driver automatically|